apache/cordova-plugins/file-system-roots/README.md

 Configuring the plugin
 ----------------------

 The set of available filesystems can be configured at build time per-platform.
-Both iOS and Android recognize a <preference> tag in `config.xml` which names the filesystems to be installed, in order.
+Both iOS and Android recognize a <preference> tag in `config.xml` which names the filesystems to be installed.
 The defaults for these preferences, if not set, are

     <preference name="iosExtraFilesystems" value="library,library-nosync,documents,documents-nosync,cache,bundle" />